 That said, low-maintenance dogs tend to have single coats as opposed to double coats.
 Having a single coat reduces the opportunity for shedding in the dog.
 Plus, you won’t see typical coat-blowing during shedding season.

-All dogs were bred for different jobs, roles and tasks in society.
-Whether it be tracking, herding, retrieving or companionship, dogs are built with the physical attributes to perform those jobs.
-As a result, some breeds tend to be more energetic than others.
+All dogs were bred for different jobs and roles in society.
+Whether it be tracking, herding, retrieving or companionship, dogs are built with the physical traits and temperament to perform at those jobs.
+As a result, some breeds will be more energetic.

 On one hand, you’ll have dogs that require 1 to 2 hours of physical activity each day.
-These are your Huskies, Border Collies, Labradors and others.
-On the other side of the spectrum are your dogs that need minimal exercise, such as lap dogs.
+These may be your Huskies, Border Collies, Labradors and others.
+On the other side, there are some dogs that need minimal exercise, such as lap dogs.

-Of course, exercise requirement plays a huge role in determining whether a dog is considered low maintenance.
-Providing active dogs with enough exercise is time-costly.
-But without their exercise, active breeds may show destructive behaviors.
+Of course, exercise requirement is a huge factor in determining whether a dog is low maintenance.
+Not only is it time-costly to provide active dogs with exercise, but without their exercise, active breeds may show destructive behaviors.

-With that said, we’ve prioritized dog breeds that won’t take long for training.
-These dogs tend to have a high work & obedience intelligence, thus they’re very responsive to training.
-Plus, they’ll be less dominant, thus more willing to accept the owner as the alpha.
+With that said, we’ve prioritized dog breeds that don’t mind training.
+These dogs have a high obedience & working intelligence, thus they’re very responsive to training.
+Plus, they’ll be less dominant and more willing to accept the owner as the alpha.

 Most dog owners will agree that a calmer, more docile dog tends to be more low maintenance.
 Not only do they usually need less exercise, but they’re likely not going to be always pestering their owners to play with them.